Abosede-o-Makinde/Abosede-o-Makinde/README.md

 I am an MSc Cybersecurity graduate (University of Sunderland, 2024) building at the intersection of **technical security engineering** and **data protection compliance**.

 Most organisations know what GDPR requires.
 Very few have engineers who can implement it by design.
-I am working to close that gap — through open source tooling, published research, and hands-on technical security work.
+I am working to close that gap through open source tooling, published research, and hands-on technical security work.

-My postgraduate research focused on **biometric authentication systems** — examining their technical security effectiveness and user experience under GDPR Article 9 (special category biometric data).
+My postgraduate research focused on **biometric authentication systems** by examining their technical security effectiveness and user experience under GDPR Article 9 (special category biometric data).
 Alongside this I completed hands-on work in penetration testing, ethical hacking, incident response, network security, cryptography, and secure data pipeline engineering.

 Currently working at **NHS Business Services Authority**, handling sensitive pension data for NHS members at national scale within strict GDPR and information governance frameworks.